tldr-pages/tldr/pages/windows/time.md

 `time`

-- Display the current system time without prompting for a new time.
+- Display the current system time without prompting for a new time:

 `time /t`